Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Randomized trace estimators for parameter-dependent matrices

 This estimator forms the basis of the so-called spectrum sweeping method \cite{lin-2017-randomized-estimation}.

-\paragraph{Nyström++ estimator.} The Nyström estimator~\refequ{equ:nystrom-trace-estimator} relies on the feasibility of low-rank approximation, that is, the singular values of $\mtx{B}(t)$ need to decay sufficiently quickly.
+\paragraph{Nyström++ estimator} The Nyström estimator~\cref{equ:nystrom-trace-estimator} relies on the feasibility of low-rank approximation, that is, the singular values of $\mtx{B}(t)$ need to decay sufficiently quickly.
 If this property cannot be ensured, it is preferable to use an estimator that combines the Girard-Hutchinson and Nyström estimators.
-The combination suggested in~\cite{lin-2017-randomized-estimation} applies Girard-Hutchinson to correct the error of the Nyström approximation~\refequ{equ:nystrom-approximation}:
+The combination suggested in~\cite{lin-2017-randomized-estimation} applies Girard-Hutchinson to correct the error of the Nyström approximation~\cref{equ:nystrom-approximation}:

 where $\mtx{\Psi} \in \mathbb{R}^{n \times n_{\mtx{\Psi}}}$, $\mtx{\Omega} \in \mathbb{R}^{n \times n_{\mtx{\Omega}}}$ are independent Gaussian random matrices.